julianchurchill/text-adventure/README.md

 - [BUG] From email from Alex Bailey "The text is sometime displayed in the wrong order.
 I can't remember which object, but the scene description told me there was an object present before it was mentioned how it got there.
 I can send a screenshot for this if I'm not being clear."
   * See email as he also included a screen shot.
-- [FEATURE] The 'Examine an item' button text should be changed to 'Examine' so it works nicely with items and people.
 - [FEATURE] Tell the user when they have reached the end of the available content!
 Perhaps a popup saying look out for new content in the next update?
 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
 - [FEATURE] What's new dialog for first run of new version.